Scope: IOS / Android Game (Custom Software)

 To make sure both leading mobile platforms were supported, Three Byte developed this game on top of the PhoneGap cross platform framework (powered by Apache's Cordova).
 PhoneGap allows developers to build web applications, while rendering them on mobile device as native applications.

 Different mobile platforms use different native features, so Path Puzzles cannot run exactly the same on different operating systems.
 Kimball wanted the app to be free to download, so players could start with the base level set, before purchasing additional levels.
-To do this, Path Puzzles has to integrate with both the iTunes App Store to allow gamers to make in-app purchases to buy more puzzles.
+To do this, Path Puzzles has to integrate with both the iTunes App Store and Android store to allow gamers to make in-app purchases to buy more puzzles.
 Each app market works differently, with different rules and APIs.
 In addition, different iPhones and iPads, each with individual screen dimensions, must be supported.
 CSS3 technology makes it easier than ever to support a wide array of different display shapes and sizes.

 To provide a puzzle builder with an easy way to build new puzzles which can be included in add-on level packages, Three Byte developed a web based board builder application.
 This application gives level designers all the tools they need layout new puzzles, play them in a sample game environment, while testing the validity and beatability of boards algorithmically on Three Byte's server.